koralowiec/predict-api/README.md

-# Flask with TensorFlow Hub module
+# Serving Object Detection model from TensorFlow Hub with FastAPI

-Simple Flask server with endpoint for uploading a photo (from url).
-The photo is then loaded to module (to detect object) and saved with bounding boxes in directory results.

 Tested on:
  - Docker version: 19.03.12-ce